StefanNienhuis/homebridge-triggi/README.md

 ## HTTP Webhooks
 ### What are HTTP Webhooks
 You can also add a sensor in homekit.
 And its checking if something like the weather tommorow is sunny.
 Then it turns on your connector.
 And if you want a sensor in homekit that checks if tommorow is sunny.
-You also need to install the homebridge plugin [HTTP Webhooks](https://www.npmjs.com/package/homebridge-http-webhooks).
+You wil to install this homebridge plugin [HTTP Webhooks](https://www.npmjs.com/package/homebridge-http-webhooks).

 ### How to install HTTP Webhooks
 First if you haven't installed homebridge yet install it by using the command: